Leila Hatami: Career

-In 2012, she received international attention for her role in the critical acclaimed Asghar Farhadi film, A Separation, which won dozens of accolades, including the Academy Award for Best Foreign Language Film.
+In 2012, Hatami received international attention for her role in the critically acclaimed Asghar Farhadi film, A Separation, which won dozens of accolades, including the Academy Award for Best Foreign Language Film.
 Her performance earned critical acclaim and various awards, including the Silver Bear Award for Best Actress at the Berlin Film Festival.
 IndieWire praised her portrayal as one of the best female performances of the 21st century.

-In June 2017, the Academy of Motion Picture Arts and Sciences invited Leila Hatami to become a member.
+In June 2017, the Academy of Motion Picture Arts and Sciences invited Hatami to become a member.